 Experiential learning resources for the innovative educator

-Observing high school senior project experiences and their outcomes has been one of the highlights of my career as an educator.
-The benefits of high school senior project experiences are out of this world.
+Teaching high school senior seminars and observing outcomes has been one of the highlights of my career as an educator.
+The benefits of high school senior seminars are out of this world.

-I have witnessed and been a part of implementing a variety of senior project styles, so through a lot of trial and error, have developed a comprehensive senior experience that incorporates the best parts of each of those senior project varieties.
+I have witnessed and been a part of implementing a variety of senior seminars, which essentially consists of the facilitation of a year-long (or semester-long) senior project.
+There has been a lot of trial and error, and I have developed a comprehensive senior experience that incorporates the best parts of each of those senior project varieties.

-This blog post is a how-to-guide that goes over my senior experience implementation process; how I put those senior project ideas together to coordinate and manage a comprehensive college career ready senior experience that prepares and excites students for life after high school.
+This blog post goes over the different senior project elements that I have loved incorporating into senior seminars and a how-to-guide for facilitating those senior experience components.
+I will show you how I put those senior project ideas together to coordinate and manage a comprehensive college and career ready senior experience that prepares and excites students for life after high school.

 Step 1: Introduce the Senior Experience

-I gather my seniors the first week of school to introduce the experience.
-Remember, this is a long-term adventure, so making students aware and getting them excited about the experience early on is important.
+I gather my senior seminar students the first week of school to introduce the experience.
+Remember, this is a long-term adventure, so making students aware and getting them excited about senior projects early on is important.

 My introduction often includes: